hudlerrr/attention-protocol/README.md

-# Arbitrum x402 & AP2 Demo Repository
+# x402 + AP2 Demo on Arbitrum Sepolia

+A complete monorepo demonstrating the [x402 protocol](https://www.x402.org/) and [AP2 protocol](https://github.com/google-agentic-commerce/AP2) for metered AI inference with on-chain settlement on Arbitrum Sepolia.

+## Overview

-This repository contains two services demonstrating advanced payment and commerce protocols on Arbitrum:
+This monorepo contains two integrated services:

-## Services

-### 1. x402-service
+### **x402-service** - Payment Protocol Infrastructure
-Implementation of the [x402 standard](https://www.x402.org/) for HTTP 402 Payment Required responses, demonstrating swap execution on Arbitrum Sepolia with automatic payment handling.
+Implementation of x402 for HTTP 402 Payment Required responses with:

-**Location:** `./x402-service/`

-See [x402-service/README.md](./x402-service/README.md) for detailed documentation.

-### 2. ap2-service
-Agentic service with web frontend demonstrating the [AP2 protocol](https://github.com/google-agentic-commerce/AP2) (Agentic Protocol 2) from Google, integrated with the x402 service.

-**Location:** `./ap2-service/`

-TODO: To be implemented.
+- Quote service for swap quotes
+- Custom facilitator for Arbitrum Sepolia
+- EIP-3009 payment authorizations
+- On-chain settlement with custom token deployed on Arbitrum Sepolia

+### **ap2-service** - AI Inference Metering
+Complete AP2 protocol implementation with:
+- Intent Mandates for user authorization
+- Metered AI inference with local AI service
+- Batch settlement every 5 messages via x402
+- Payment Mandates (receipts) with transaction hashes

-## Getting Started
+## Quick Start

+### Prerequisites

+- Node.js 20+ and pnpm
+- Docker (for Ollama)
+- Arbitrum Sepolia wallet with Sepolia ETH

+### Installation

 This is a pnpm workspace monorepo.
 You can work with services in two ways: